10A/Programming-Challenge-2/README.md

 ##Task

-Square numbers are numebrs whose sqaure roots are integers.
+Square numbers are numebrs whose square roots are integers.
 How many square numbers are there under a million?

 ##How to do this.